 Successful approval from AIPH for a B Expo must happen from three up to ten years before the opening date of the intended Expo.

-Relevant for A1 class Expos ONLY
+Relevant for A1 category Expos ONLY

 The Bureau International des Expositions (BIE) is the intergovernmental organisation in charge of overseeing the World Expos calendar and the bidding, the selection, and the organisation of World and International Expos.
 BIE may grant recognition to A1 category Expos.
 The BIE recognises international Horticultural Expos only after the project has first been examined and approved by AIPH.

 The national government must support the application of an A1 -World Horticulture Expo.